 Many of the world’s most successful creatives had peculiar habits and rituals that they used to make some of the most celebrated art.
 The book Daily Rituals by Mason Currey, exposes some of the interesting, funny, and bizarre rituals of painters, writers, musicians, filmmakers, and other famous artists.
-From lucky charms to special meals to simple long walks, every artist or creative person has their own unique way to harness their creativity and motivate themselves to work.

 As a designer, most likely living a much more mundane life than, say, Beethoven, who roused his creative muse by splashing water all around his flat, you may nonetheless be intrigued by the idea of getting more out of your creative brain by adopting a regular ritual.
-We’re going to explore some ways to go about it, as well as what, if any, the exact benefit would be.
+We’re going to explore some ways to go about it, as well as what if any, the exact benefit would be.

 Recommended Reading: 6 Ways To Unleash Creativity In The Workplace